 The Parent Company cedes insurance risk in the normal course of business to reinsurers.
-Balances due from reinsurance companies for its share in benefits and claims of policyholders are recognized as "Due from reinsurers" in the consolidated statements of financial position.
+Balances due from reinsurance companies for its share in benefits and claims of policyholders are recognized as "Due from reinsurers" under "Insurance Receivables" account in the consolidated statements of financial position.
 Amounts due to reinsurers representing their share in premiums are presented under "Insurance payables" account in the consolidated statements of financial position.